LAStools/LAStools/bin/txt2las_README.txt

   PTX files with 'las2las' or 'las2txt' by adding the corresponding '-opts' or '-optx' option to the command line.

+  Also allows adding additional attributes to LAS/LAZ files using the "Extra Bytes" concept with '-add_attribute'.

   It is also possible to pipe the ASCII into txt2las.
 For this you will need to add both '-stdin' and '-itxt' to the command-line.